 Currently, I am working on a story that I’ve been writing for the past year called “Cohorts” and I am looking forward to finishing it up later this year (2013).

-2 years ago (late 2010), I decided to come out of the closet…wearing a dress.
+In 2010, I decided to come out of the closet…wearing a dress.
 I am a transgendered person whose personality is part masculine and part feminine.

 I have been crossdressing since I was 2 years old.
 It’s been a difficult struggle in my life, dealing with family, social and religious pressures, but I have managed to muster up enough courage to be who I am.